Omar Epps

 [edit] Trivia

-• He dated Sanaa Lathan, his costar in Love & Basketball.
+• Dated Sanaa Lathan, his co-star in Love & Basketball.
 The two were nominated for a Teen Choice Award for "Choice Chemistry" for their work together in that film.

-• He has announced his intention to run for President as an independent candidate in 2008.
-He had already made this announcement years earlier when his character on House, M.D., Dr. Eric Foreman, treated a Black Presidential candidate in 1x17 - Role Model.
+• Announced his intention to run for President as an independent candidate in 2008.
+Previously made this announcement years earlier when his character on House, M.D., Dr. Eric Foreman, treated a Black Presidential candidate in episode 1x17 - Role Model.